Revolution-Data-Platforms/synapse-workshop/Instructions/Labs/01-Explore-Azure-Synapse.md

         - **Base URL**: `https://raw.githubusercontent.com/Revolution-Data-Platforms/synapse-workshop/master/Allfiles/Labs/01/adventureworks/products.csv`
         - **Server Certificate Validation**: Enable
         - **Authentication type**: Anonymous

+**Note**: *The integration runtime that is using managed VNET needs to enable the interactive authoring fature to test and create new connections.*

 4. After creating the connection, on the **Source data store** page, ensure the following settings are selected, and then select **Next >**:
     - **Relative URL**: *Leave blank*
     - **Request method**: GET